 Fall might just be my favorite time of year to visit Disneyland.
-Crowds are reasonable, the weather is usually mild and pleasant, and the Halloween decorations and treats are out in full force.
+The weather is usually mild and pleasant, crowds are reasonable (some of the time), and the Halloween decorations and treats are out in full force.
 Halloween Time, as the season is known at Disneyland Resort, has lots for everyone in the family.
-There are special ride overlays and plenty of not-so-spooky decor.
-There is also a special after-hours ticketed party event every few nights – now called Oogie Boogie Bash (formerly Mickey’s Halloween Party) – but the resort has numerous Halloween offerings outside of party times too.

 If you are planning a visit to Disneyland this fall to celebrate Halloween Time, here’s what you need to know, do, and see.